dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 One unresolved issue with this option (and which is not unique to this option) is how to deal with the fact that Rx v6 provides UWP-specific thread pool handling by defining extra methods on `ThreadPoolScheduler`.
 What should the UWP version `System.Reactive` forward the `ThreadPoolScheduler` to?
 If we eventually want to reach a state where `System.Reactive` has no UI-framework-specific surface area, what do we do with `ThreadPoolScheduler`?
 We can't just obsolete it and remove it, because the core non-UI-specific Rx.NET flavours also have a `ThreadPoolScheduler` and we don't want to remove it.

+This also shares the problem option 3 has in which if your application has an indirect dependency on Rx 6, there's no way to fix the bloat problem.
+To avoid bloat, you'd need all the libraries you depend on that use Rx to do so through the `System.Reactive.Common` library, and if we're position `System.Reactive` as the main way to use Rx, most libraries will probably do so, instead of using `System.Reactive.Common`.

-This could provide a way to expand the number of scenarios in which it's possible to extricate yourself from the Rx-WPF/Window Forms bloat problems.
+This option could provide a way to expand the number of scenarios in which it's possible to extricate yourself from the Rx-WPF/Window Forms bloat problems.
 But it is not a complete solution, and is likely to increase confusion.

 #### Option 5: gut the UI-specific types so they are hollowed out shells